Marie Osmond: Public image

 Along with her siblings, Osmond's public image has been described as being "squeaky clean".
 She has also been described as the "girl next door".
-When describing her image, the News & Record wrote, "Maybe Marie Osmond needs to get in a brawl in a cool L.A. club, snatch up a Sharon Stone-type film role or start hanging out with Madonna in Miami."
+The News & Record wrote, "Maybe Marie Osmond needs to get in a brawl in a cool L.A. club, snatch up a Sharon Stone-type film role or start hanging out with Madonna in Miami."
 The Washington Post explained that the Osmond family were "squeaky-clean Mormons who, by all accounts, never indulged in the better-known temptations of showbiz."
 At one point, she was offered $5 million to appear in Playboy magazine.
 But she declined, later saying, "I could have used [the money].
 I wouldn't want to see my mom like that, and I really wanted to be a mom."
 In describing her own public image, Osmond commented, "Those people [reviewers] probably still see a naive little girl in their minds.
 I have to laugh at people like that because you cannot grow up in the business and not see everything and then some.
 The reviewers can stay back in that time, but I'm moving forward."